The client

 The results

-The successful migration to Microsoft 365 has provided PIP with a secure, flexible, and scalable IT environment, with a phased approach that ensured minimal disruption.
+The successful migration to Microsoft 365 has provided PIP with a secure, flexible and – crucially – a scalable IT environment.
+The phased approach ensured minimal disruption whilst delivering tangible benefits: